-Megan of Velveteen Mind wrote an outstanding post this week on the meaning of numbers in the blog world.
+In 2009, Megan of Velveteen Mind wrote an outstanding post that I *still* refer to on the meaning of numbers in the blog world.
 In “Internalizing the Statistics: I Bet You Think This Song Is About You” Megan talks about the controversy that is the numbers game in the blogosphere.

-But before I get into what she wrote this week, I wanted to remind you of something else she wrote about that I feel is worth repeating over and over.
+Before I get into what she wrote, I wanted to remind you of something else she wrote that I feel is worth repeating over and over.

-At Blissdom09 she uttered the most unforgettable words which have stuck with me since that time.
-I wrote about this before here, but wanted to pull an extract of what I wrote:
+At Blissdom09 she uttered the most unforgettable words which have stuck with me since that time, I came back from my first blogging conference and mentioned these words, here is an extract:

 ...about blogging without obligation vs. blogging with discipline.
 I think the most important thing is this: OWN IT.

 How powerful is that?
 I seriously think about printing that out and taping it to my monitor all the time.
-Those words have guided me over the past year and I keep them close.
+Those words have guided me over the past years and I keep them close.
 I also share them with other blog friends when they feel they aren’t “doing it” right.
 There is no right or wrong.
 There is what works for you.
-Don’t lose site of why you started a blog in the first place, it should be for the pure pleasure.
-Words echoed by Laura and Jennifer when they commented on my “Finding Blog Topics” post.
+Don’t lose sight of why you started a blog in the first place.
+It should be for pure pleasure.

-So now we are at 2010 and there is another Megan Jordan sound-byte that is worth rejoicing in, or as she closes her posts with “relish” in.
-In this week’s post she says:
+So now back to 2010 and the other Megan Jordan sound-byte that is worth rejoicing in, or as she closes her posts with “relish” in.
+In that post she wrote:

 You are not your stats.